 Christian Opportunity Center earned its 12th consecutive three-year accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) for community employment services, community integration, and organizational employment services.

 CARF is a nonprofit organization focused on advancing the quality of services among health and human service providers.
 CARF provides accreditation worldwide and providers that meet CARF’s standards have demonstrated commitment to being among the best available.

 In order to achieve accreditation, a service provider must complete an internal examination of its program and business practices and request an on-site survey conducted by a team of expert practitioners selected by CARF.
 The provider must demonstrate that it conforms to rigorous and internationally recognized CARF standards.
 The on-site survey was conducted Nov.
 4-6 and COC was notified of the accreditation award on Jan.
 4.

 People with disabilities face a variety of options when deciding what services to utilize and who should provide them and CARF accreditation is a sign of quality and is an important consideration in their decision making.

 November’s survey included COC’s Community-Based Employment and Life Skills programs in Indianola, Oskaloosa and Pella, as well as Sheltered Employment programs in Oskaloosa and Pella.
 COC also provides residential supports and services in Des Moines, Indianola, Knoxville, Oskaloosa, Pella and Waukee, but these services are regularly reviewed by state regulatory agencies.

-Founded in 1969, COC provides residential and vocational support and services to 290 people with disabilities in Marion, Mahaska, Warren and Polk counties.
-For more information visit christianopportunity.org or connect with Christian Opportunity Center on Facebook and IowaCOC on Twitter.
+Founded in 1969, COC provides residential and vocational support and services to nearly 300 people with disabilities in Dallas, Mahaska, Marion, Polk and Warren counties.
+For more information visit http://christianopportunity.org/ or connect with Christian Opportunity Center on Facebook and IowaCOC on Twitter.